tehbeard/mcpe-addon-documentation/components/healable.md

 # healable

-This component makes you heal mobs by smashing items in their face.
+This component makes you heal mobs by giving them determined items.

 ## Parameters